Honyama black tea

 We are that much convinced of Mr. Sato’s teas that we introduced all of his teas in our assortment.
 In addition, at our request, Mr. Sato made hand-picked and rolled Sencha.
 We were able to ergg 200g of it.
 This is the production of a whole day.
 For more hand processed tea there just isn’t enough time because Mr. Satoand his wife run the entire tea production by themselves and harvesters can’t be used in the steep slopes of Honyama mountains.

 Mr. Sato produces only single-variety teas and does not make blends like big companies.
-Blends are not per se considered as bad in Japan and we also have various blends in our assortment but we think teas based on single cultivars are much more interesting.
+Blends are not per se considered as bad in Japan and we also have various blends in our assortment but we think teas based on single cultivars, like Honyama black tea, are much more interesting.
 They allow to experience the differences of the individual cultivars.
 Blends, however, are in return more balanced.

 Preparation: Approx. 5g per serving, temperature 90 – 100°C, time 1 min

 Tip: Use rather a higher leaf to water ratio and infuse repetetly for short time.
 First infusion max.
 60s and all futher infusions only 30s as the leaves are already soaked.
 Use a Kyusu tea pot.

 Only logged in customers who have purchased this product may leave a review.